Marcos Valle: Career

 about how much everyone hates Brazil's president."
 Valle also contributed to the Black Power movement with the track "Black Is Beautiful".
 Valle also contributed to the soundtrack for Vila Sésamo, a Brazilian version of Sesame Street.

 Valle grew displeased with his life in Brazil.
 He took a break from performing live in 1975 and relocated to Los Angeles.
 Devoting more of his time as a composer and in recording studios, it would take years for him to regain confidence in performing, "Maybe it was five years [away from live performance] that time", as Valle claimed.

 Vontade De Rever Você was released in 1981.
 With its tracks written alongside Leon Ware and Peter Cetera, and partially recorded with Chicago, Bush said it "offered an excellent example of boogie-funk samba."
 Valle released his second self-titled album Marcos Valle in 1982.
 He conceived the album as his way to celebrate Brazil's dissolution of the military government.
 Its track "Estrelar" was popular in Brazil but especially in Europe.
-Having written the track with Leon Ware, Valle said, "It's maybe more important than 'Samba Summer'.
-It was so nice that ['Samba Summer'] was a hit in the world.
+Having written the track with Leon Ware, Valle said, "It's maybe more important than 'Summer Samba'.
+It was so nice that ['Summer Samba'] was a hit in the world.
 But 'Estrelar' was important to attract the young people from new generations and new cultures."

 After releasing his soul-pop output Tempo da Gente in 1986, he continued his career of composing songs for films and television shows, and collaborating with other artists.
 The 1990s saw a revival in bossa-nova and an interest in Valle.
 He released Nova Bossa Nova in 1998.
 John Bush has seen him embrace "trends in the dance community" at that time, he said that its "production is crunchy and indebted to acid jazz (with even a drum 'n' bass breakbeat or two), while the title track and "Bahia Blue" are just as slick and well-produced as his '80s material."

 In 2010, he released Estática, an album which saw him return to a more organic approach, albeit with the use of some analog synthesisers.
 The record features expansive horn and string arrangements and has been referred to as a "masterpiece" by some.